Accessible Website Tips

 The text should describe the image or contain the actual text if there is text in the image.
 Note that if you insert an image through the Quickly Insert Image option it will automatically put the file name into the alt text field.
 This should be removed and replaced with readable text.

 When selecting heading levels, ensure that they are in outline order.
 This will help the semantic structure of your page and assist those using non-visual devices.
-For example, a Heading 4 should only be a child of a Heading 3, not a Heading 2.
-Typicallys pages only have one Heading 2, maximum two; if you need more you may want to consider creating a new subpage for the information.
+For example, a Heading 4 should only be a sub heading under Heading 3, not Heading 2.

 Creating an accessible data table